keyboardDrummer/Miksilo/docs/_docs/grammar/introduction.md

 ```

 #### Choice, ignore and value
-This grammar maps yes and no strings to their corresponding boolean values:
+The following grammar maps yes and no strings to their corresponding boolean values:

 ```scala
 "yes" ~> value(true) | "no" ~> value(false)